telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-store-sales-page.md

         <span class="time-sales-tab genre-sales-tab" data-period="yearly">Yearly</span>
     </div>

-The `genre-sales-tab` class click event handler is then defined in the Javascript.
+The `genre-sales-tab` class click event handler is then defined in the JavaScript.

 ###### Example